Advanced Education Program in Pediatric Dentistry

 Our program is a 24-month program commencing July 1 of each year.
 Four first year post-doctoral students (residents) are admitted each year.

-Our program is a University-based hospital residency certificate program.
+Our program is an Academic/Hospital Combined residency certificate program.

 Participants must apply through PASS (of ADEA) and the National matching Service.
 The application deadline is September 15 of the year proceeding matriculation.
 Correspondence and questions regarding application procedures and admission should be addressed to: